-Each class in Key Stage 2 has started at the beginning of the Scheme of Work to cover all topic and fill any gaps in learning.
-During the 2024-25 school year a long-term plan will be introduce to avoid, where possible, repetition of whole units, although reactivation will be key to progress learning.
+Each class in Key Stage 2 started at the beginning of the Scheme of Work in 2023-24 to cover all topic and fill any gaps in learning.
+During the 2024-25 school year a long-term plan has been introduced.
+Reactivation is key to progress learning.